swiftly-solution/documentation/docgen/output/events/gameevents/onroundofficiallyended.md

 ---

 # OnRoundOfficiallyEnded
-This event is triggered when round_officially_ended is triggered
+This event is triggered when round_officially_ended is triggered.
 ::: tabs
 @tab Lua
 ```lua